nietras/Sep/README.md

 can, therefore, provide significant speedup as can be seen below.

 With `ParallelEnumerate` and server GC Sep is **>4x faster than Sylvan and up to 18x faster than CsvHelper**.
-Breaking 4 GB/s parsing speed on package assets onn 5950X.
+Breaking 4 GB/s parsing speed on package assets on 5950X.

 ###### AMD.Ryzen.9.5950X - PackageAssets Benchmark Results (SERVER GC) (Sep 0.4.0.0, Sylvan  1.3.5.0, CsvHelper 30.0.1.0)